DFKI-NLP/kibad-llm/README.md

 ln -s /netscratch/$USER/cache/uv ~/.cache/uv
 ```

-Now you do not need to add the environment variables each time you start up a new shell session.
+Now you do not need to add the environment variables each time you start up a new shell session. <br>
+Running your scripts works the same way as described in the above section [Set `UV_PROJECT_ENVIRONMENT`](#set-uv_project_environment).

 ### uv known issues